AnkitBhandari7/realtime-chat-app/README.md

 Create a Pull Request

 📜 License
-MIT License © 2025 Your Name
+MIT License © 2025 Ankit Bhandar
 Feel free to use and modify for personal / educational projects.

 💖 Acknowledgements